-Quora is a place where questions can be random and get pretty weird and answers can sometimes yield incredibly useful advice from people's life experiences.
-One Quora user, Jasmine, has just given the most insightful answer to the question: "How do you know if someone doesn't deserve you?"
-Jasmine's answer gave some pretty simple but solid advice, particularly when it comes to recognising if your partner isn't giving you the love and support you need.
+Quora is a place where questions can be random, get pretty weird, and can sometimes yield incredibly useful advice from people's life experiences.
+One Quora user, Jasmine, gave the most insightful answer to the question: "How do you know if someone doesn't deserve you?"
+Jasmine's gave some pretty simple but solid advice, particularly when it comes to recognising if your partner isn't giving you the love and support you need.

 Your Partner Doesn't Challenge You